 Avian predators are capable of significantly depressing smolt production.
 The loss of wild spring Chinook salmon juveniles to various types of avian predators has long been suspected as a significant constraint on production and could limit the success of supplementation.
-Therefore, a long-standing objective of the YKFP has been to monitor, evaluate, and index the impact of avian predation on annual salmon and steelhead smolt production in the Yakima Subbasin.
-Accurate methods of indexing avian predation across years have been developed.
+Therefore, a long-standing objective of the YKFP has been to monitor, evaluate, and index the impact of avian predation on annual salmon and steelhead smolt production in the Yakima River basin.
+Accurate methods of indexing avian predation across years have been developed through river reach surveys (monitoringmethods.org; method 1151) within six reaches which cover approximately 70 miles of collecting point count estimates of piscivorous avian species in the lower portion of the Yakima River (see 2020 BPA annual report).
+In 2022, additional effort was used to haze and collect observational count data primarily at two known avian hotspots on the Yakima River, Wanawish dam and Chandler fish bypass outfall pipe (Figure 28).